 Winner: Compton Bay (Hanover Point)

 When I was a teenager, we only really visited one beach - Hanover Point - also known as Compton Bay or sometimes Shippards Chine.
-There aren't many facilities, but there are waves for splashing around and bodyboarding and plenty of space for a barbecue or football at low tide.
+There aren't many facilities, but there are waves for splashing around and bodyboarding and plenty of space for a game of football at low tide.
 Evenings at Compton are ideal for angsty teenage guitar strumming and songwriting.
 Just don't sing too loudly whilst I'm there please.

 See our guide to days out for teenagers for more ideas or read one of many affectionate blogs we've written about evenings at Compton Bay or a drone video I made, which has been viewed by almost no-one on Youtube.

 When I was a teenager, we only really visited one beach - Hanover Point - also known as Compton Bay or sometimes Shippards Chine.
-There aren't many facilities, but there are waves for splashing around and bodyboarding and plenty of space for a barbecue or football at low tide.
+There aren't many facilities, but there are waves for splashing around and bodyboarding and plenty of space for a game of football at low tide.
 Evenings at Compton are ideal for angsty teenage guitar strumming and songwriting.
 Just don't sing too loudly whilst I'm there please.

 See our guide to days out for teenagers for more ideas or read one of many affectionate blogs we've written about evenings at Compton Bay or a drone video I made, which has been viewed by almost no-one on Youtube.